ThangHoang54/Rental-Property-Management-System/README.md

 - Admin can add a new Rental Agreement.
 - Admin can delete an existing Rental Agreement.
 - Admin can update an existing Rental Agreement.
-- Admin can generate the report of the model, (if Admin want).
+- Admin ability to generate the report of the model after view Model, (if Admin want).

 ## Getting Started
 _____